ericclack/pygamezero_candy/doc/part4.rst

 .. code:: python

-   screen.draw.text("Score: %s" % score, bottomleft=(0,HEIGHT), fontsize=60)
+   screen.draw.text("Score: %s" % score, bottomleft=(0, HEIGHT), fontsize=60)

 Now on to changing the score...
 Inside any function that changes the score we need to add this line at the top of the function:

 .. code:: python